 - Clinical Nurse Specialist (CNS): this certification can significantly expand your nursing expertise in child and adult health, direct patient care, research-based nursing practice, pain management, stress reduction and interdisciplinary health care; after finishing your studies and starting work, you will be dealing with patients belonging to specific age groups and treating particular diseases, be they chronic or acute;

-- Acute Care Nurse Practitioner (ACNP): a very popular career path, ACNPs specialize in immediate patient care, including trauma, severe injuries which require urgent care, short-lived illnesses and critical aspects of ongoing health conditions;
+- Acute Care Nurse Practitioner (ACNP): a very popular career path, ACNPs specialize in immediate patient care, including trauma, severe injuries that require urgent care, short-lived illnesses and critical aspects of ongoing health conditions;

 - Family Nurse Practitioner (FNP): another prominent choice, the FNP certification allows you to provide quality medical care to patients throughout the lifespan, from neonatal to adult and elderly; mainly focusing on diagnosing diseases, you will be working as a primary care nurse and interacting with the patient’s relatives or family all throughout the healing, birth, rehabilitation or illness management process;

-- Certified Nurse-Midwife (CNM): highly knowledgeable in obstetrics, safe delivery methods, newborn care, gynecology and the postpartum period, midwives ensure that mothers transition smoothly and securely through their pregnancies, but also take care of their infants after birth and provide family planning options and advice to the general public;
+- Certified Nurse-Midwife (CNM): highly knowledgeable in obstetrics, safe delivery methods, newborn care, gynecology and the postpartum period, midwives ensure that mothers transition smoothly and securely through their pregnancies, and also take care of their infants after birth and provide family planning options and advice to the general public;

-- Pediatric Nurse Practitioner (PNP): dealing primarily with infants and their families, a PNP teaches you how to safely and efficiently treat the most common illnesses developed amongst children, as well as injuries and chronic health conditions; this certification can make you eligible either for primary or acute care, both of which help you master the communication skills required to successfully relate to and cooperate with the children’s families;
+- Pediatric Nurse Practitioner (PNP): dealing primarily with infants and their families, a PNP teaches you how to safely and efficiently treat the most common illnesses developed among children, as well as injuries and chronic health conditions; this certification can make you eligible either for primary or acute care, both of which help you master the communication skills required to successfully relate to and cooperate with the children’s families;

 - Neonatal Nurse Practitioner (NNP): this certification will make you eligible to work in ICUs (intensive care units) and nurseries, teaching you how to provide both critical and generalized care to infants and newborn; you will also interact with families and discuss essential nursing education principles with other healthcare providers;

-- Women’s Health Nurse Practitioner (WHNP): devised to train you in the nitty-gritty of reproductive health, this program teaches you how to manage and treat diseases in women throughout the lifespan, as well as how to adequately meet the needs of the patient as they transition towards their senior years;
+- Women’s Health Nurse Practitioner (WHNP): devised to train you in the nitty-gritty of reproductive health, this program teaches you how to manage and treat diseases in women throughout the lifespan, as well as how to adequately meet the needs of the patient as they transition to their senior years;

 - Adult-Gerontology Nurse Practitioner (AGNP): allowing you to work in community clinics, hospitals, patient homes and ambulatory care centers, this certification prepares you to provide education, illness management and medical care to adults and elderly individuals, as well as to develop ethical awareness and cultural sensitivity to competently accommodate patients;